 “Cloud computing” have been tech buzzwords for many years now, and the technology is certainly here to stay.
-It’s adapted and grown in stature since its original form, and in today’s modern workplace, cloud computing has revolutionised the way we work; we use it without even thinking about it.
-But first things first; what exactly do we mean when we talk about working “in the cloud” and how does a cloud intranet solution help you?
+It’s adapted and grown in stature since its original form, and in today’s modern workplace, cloud computing and modern intranets have revolutionised the way we work; we use it without even thinking about it.
+But first things first: what exactly do we mean when we talk about working “in the cloud” and how does a cloud intranet solution help you?

 Cloud computing defined